semuconsulting/pyrtcm/README.md

 ---
 ## <a name="extensibility">Extensibility</a>

-The rtcm protocol is principally defined in the module `rtcmtypes_get.py` as a series of dictionaries.
+The RTCM protocol is principally defined in the modules `rtcmtypes_core.py` and `rtcmtypes_get.py` as a series of dictionaries.
+RTCM uses a series of pre-defined data fields ("DF002", DF003" etc.), each of which has a designated data type (UINT32, etc.).
 Message payload definitions must conform to the following rules:

 ```
 1. attribute names must be unique within each message class
-2. attribute types must be one of the valid data field types (DF026, DF059, etc.)
+2. attribute types must be one of the valid data fields (DF026, DF059, etc.)
 3. repeating or bitfield groups must be defined as a tuple ('numr', {dict}), where:
    'numr' is either:
      a. an integer representing a fixed number of repeats e.g. 32